Are You The Target Of A Protective Order?

 Unfortunately, orders of protection can be misused.
 Perhaps the threat was overstated, or a partner is alleging domestic abuse to gain leverage in a custody dispute.
 In either case, responding to a protective order requires careful guidance.
 Missteps could lead to further criminal consequences for you.

-Attorney Michael Spano is the only board-certified criminal trial lawyer in upstate New York.
+Attorney Michael Spano is the criminal trial lawyer in upstate New York.
 If you have been accused of domestic violence, he can help you defend your rights and privileges.

 What Does An Order Of Protection Do?